leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

       - unknown capability ids,
       - missing required files per capability.
 - This is intended for:
-  - Editor-side checks (“이 capability를 쓰려면 어떤 파일이 더 필요하다” 경고),
+  - Editor-side checks (“To use this capability, you also need these files” warnings),
   - Future CI/lint-style validation of workspace sets.

 ---